 I record all my hikes on Strava using my Garmin GPS watch.
 You can find my GPX map and route for this hike here.

-Less than 1 kilometre into the walk and you will already arrive at the waterhole.
+Less than 1 km into the walk and you will already arrive at the waterhole.
 This waterhole is located on the Apsley River in a large clearing.
 This is a popular swimming spot and consequently, most visitors in the park are here just for a quick swim in the waterhole.

 However, we were more interested in seeing the renowned gorge further up the river.

 This next section involves a river crossing at the northeast side of the waterhole (downstream end).
-National Park signs and information said that this was just a rock hop, but the water level must have been really high for us as we needed to cross knee-deep water to get to the Apsley Gorge trail on the other side.
+National Park signs and information said that this was just a rock hop, but the water level must have been really high for us as we needed to cross knee-deep water to get to the trail on the other side.

 Continuing Toward the Apsley Gorge

-Watch out for snakes on the trail as we spotted a big tiger snake basking in a sunny spot.
+Tip: Watch out for snakes on the trail as we spotted a big tiger snake basking in a sunny spot.

-As I mentioned earlier in this post, there had recently been extensive flooding in the area when we commenced the Apsley Gorge walk.
 As a result, traversing the rocky banks to form a loop back to the waterhole was simply impossible.
 However, we did try to get as far as we could in attempts to photograph. the small cascade further downstream.

 However, if conditions have improved for your visit, this section along the river is supposed to be very scenic.
 It involves a bit of scrambling and rock-hopping, which inevitably takes a much longer time than simply turning back and following the clear trail you came in on.

-I hope this guide to hiking the Apsley Gorge Circuit has been helpful.
-For more hikes, waterfalls and adventure attractions in Tasmania, make sure to check out some of my other guides below.
+For more hikes, waterfalls, and adventure attractions in Tasmania, make sure to check out some of my other guides below.